Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-The third study was a group discussion aimed at examining what would motivate participants to use a robotic well-being coach in the long term, as well as what they would like to see from a robotic coach of Solution-Focused Practice (SFP).
-Participants were 2 well-being coaches, specialized in Solution-Focused Practice and Mindfulness respectively, as well as 3 prospective users who had attended the Positive Psychology exercises conducted by Pepper (as presented in Section \ref{sec:study2} and in \cite{churamani2022continual}).
+The last step of the iterative design process consisted of another user-centred design study (Study 3) involving participants who interacted with the robot in Study 2.
+Study 3 was a group discussion aimed at examining what would motivate participants to use a robotic well-being coach in the long term, as well as what they would like to see from a robotic coach of Solution-Focused Practice (SFP).